Board of Directors

 In 2015 I joined the club for the Learn to Group Ride (LTGR) program where I have made many friends and riding buddies.
 I really enjoy going out on club rides as I feel safer on the road and more motivated when riding in a group.
 That’s why, I wanted to get more riders in the community to enjoy the sport with us.
 In 2016, an opportunity presented itself to add a new club ride for recreational road riders.
 So, I volunteered to lead on Saturday mornings.
 I also help with the LTGR program as I enjoy encouraging new riders and seeing the increasing participation.
 My other focus is on creating a more inclusive and non-intimidating environment for women wanting to develop their road riding skills.
 You’ll most likely find me riding my road bike on Wed and Sat Recreational road rides and my gravel bike on Mon EZ Gravel Grinder rides.

 Bill Frier - Director

 I’ve been a person on a bike nearly my entire life.
 I am a huge fan of the bicycle.
 I started pushing the boundaries in the form of triathlon.
 Then tried some racing in pretty much every cycling discipline with the Waterloo Cycling Club (WCC).
-Now I have primarily settled on gravel riding. with shorter club rides during the week and longer rides on the weekend.
+Now I have primarily settled on gravel riding with shorter club rides during the week and longer rides on the weekend.
 Gravel riding offers a good balance of nature with sufficient range.
 And the fun continues year round.

-My science background has developed my interest both in data and experimentation.
+My science background has developed my interest in both data and experimentation.
 On the WCC board of directors, expect me to listen, ask ‘why’ a lot, and experiment with new things all with the goals of making it easier to get together to ride and to find a ride that fits as well for you as gravel fits for me.

 David Trueman - Director